DILCISBoard/E-ARK-AIP/index.md

 AIP using representation-based division of METS files.

-The two representations of the original submission are located in the `submission/representations` directory of the AIP and the METS file of the submission references the corresponding representation METS files using a relative path to be resolved within the SIP.
+The two representations of the original submission are located in the `submission/representations` folder of the AIP and the METS file of the submission references the corresponding representation METS files using a relative path to be resolved within the SIP.
 The root level METS file of the AIP references the METS file of the original submission